reTHINK-project/specs/messaging-framework/p2p-data-sync.md

 ### P2P Data Synchronisation: Reporter - Observer Model

-This document gives an overview on how Hyperties cooperate each other through a Data Synchronisation model called Reporter - Observer.
+This document gives an overview on how Hyperties cooperate with each other through a Data Synchronisation model called Reporter - Observer.

 The usage of Observer models in Web Frameworks (eg [ReactiveX](http://reactivex.io/documentation/observable.html)) is becoming very popular.
 However, current solutions require server-side databases that are not compliant with edge computing Hyperty principles.

-Hyperty Reporter - Observer communication pattern goes beyond current solutions by using a P2P data stream synchronisation solution for JSON Data Objects, here called Hyperty Data Object or Sync Data Object.
-To avoid concurrency inconsistencies among peers, only one peer has granted writing permissions in the Hyperty Data Object - the **Reporter hyperty** - and all the other Hyperty instances only have permissions to read the Hyperty Data Object - the **Observer hyperty**.
+Hyperty Reporter - Observer communication pattern goes beyond current solutions by using a P2P data stream synchronisation solution for JSON Data Objects, here called Hyperty Data Objects or Sync Data Objects.
+To avoid concurrency inconsistencies among peers, only one peer has been granted writing permissions in the Hyperty Data Object - the **Reporter hyperty** - and all the other Hyperty instances only have permissions to read the Hyperty Data Object - the **Observer hyperty**.

 ![Reporter-Observer Communication Pattern](reporter-observer.png)

-The API to handle Hyperty Data Objects is extremely simple and fun to use.
+The API to handle Hyperty Data Objects is extremely simple to use.
 The Developer of the Hyperty Reporter just has to create the Data Sync object with the Syncher API,

 ```
     syncher.create(_this._objectDescriptorURL, [invitedHypertyURL], hello).then(function(dataObjectReporter) {